uibkops/fail2ban/README.md

 ## Instructions for Use

 Modify docker-compose.yml and set the volumes to some logs you want to monitor.
-Notrmally these logs will be volumes mounted in some other containers.
+Normally these logs will be volumes mounted in some other containers.
-Add a <servce>.conf file in jail.d.
+Add a <service>.conf file in jail.d - set aenabled to true mainly - and optionally a <servicefilter> file in filter.d and mount it as volumes.

 start the container with
 ```